mendersoftware/mender-docs/05.Client-configuration/06.Installing/docs.md

 sudo cp /etc/mender/mender.conf.demo /etc/mender/mender.conf
 ```

-##### Configuration for Hosted Mender server
+##### Configuration for Mender Professional server

-To configure the Mender client for Hosted Mender, you need to edit `/etc/mender/mender.conf` and insert your Tenant Token
+To configure the Mender client for Mender Professional, you need to edit `/etc/mender/mender.conf` and insert your Tenant Token
-where it says "Paste your Hosted Mender token here".
+where it says "Paste your hosted Mender token here".

 Set the `TENANT_TOKEN` variable: